PlumCantaloupe/circlesxr/README.md

     - This will build the needed bundles and serve the app for viewing.
 Check out the `scripts` section of `package.json` for more build options and details.
 1. In a browser (recommend Chrome at this time), go to `localhost:{SERVER_PORT}/add-all-test-data` to add both models to mongo db and test users.
 Note that if you are using localhost it may complain about https mismatches.
 Other browsers may work, or consider using [ngrok](https://ngrok.com/) to serve up localhost as a remote https endpoint (this also allows you to easily test your local content on a mobile device i.e., a smartphone or Oculus Quest).
-You may also have to change NAF_SERVER in .env i.e. **'NAF_SERVER='wss://<your_ngrok_server>.ngrok.io'**
     - **NOTE:** If you need to clean up or modify db contents use the `mongo` shell. [see here](https://docs.mongodb.com/manual/reference/mongo-shell/).
-To drop entire mdmu db (which you will have to do when we make changes to db items) use the following commands within the mongo shell:
+To drop entire _circles_ db (which you will have to do when we make changes to db items) use the following commands within the mongo shell (the re-add data with `localhost:{SERVER_PORT}/add-all-test-data` url):
         - `use circles`
         - `db.dropDatabase()`
 1. Login with one of the 3 test users (there are also others i.e., t1, r1, p1, p2, p3)